 - Submit all transcripts from previously attended colleges or universities.

 - While test scores are not considered for admissions decisions, you are strongly encouraged to submit AP, IB and CLEP scores with your application as you may be eligible to earn college credit.
 If you are applying for admission to the BA in Education with Teacher Licensure, you must submit Praxis Core test results.

 Write no more than 1,000 words addressing the following: Write about your readiness for undergraduate study in a program that is largely self-directed and writing-intensive.
 What life and academic experiences have inspired and prepared you to undertake undergraduate study?
 What do you intend to study?
 Please describe possible learning goals for your first semester.
 What resources might you turn to for grounding and guidance?
 What elements of your intended degree concentration are attractive to you?

 One (1) letter of recommendation must be submitted in support of your application.
 Letters can be from a teacher, mentor, advisor, or someone else familiar with your work.

-You must also ask your guidance counselor to submit a Secondary School Report.
+You must also ask your guidance counselor to submit a Secondary School Report Form.

 All applicants to Goddard’s undergraduate programs are required to complete an interview with an admission counselor.
 The interview is designed to help the counselor assess your understanding and readiness or self-directed study.
 It also provides you with an opportunity to ask questions about the low-residency model or other aspects of the Goddard curriculum.
 Interviews are generally done over the phone and are 20-30 minutes in length.